Many changes have been made to the Tierra Bella routes recently! All routes will enjoy the festivities at the finish line at Christmas Hill Park.

 Please plan to start your ride according to the following schedule:

 The course closes at 5:00 PM.
 Riders must start and finish during this interval.
-Rest stop cut-off times listed on the route sheet will be strictly observed.
+Rest stop cut-off times listed on the RideWithGPS route and printed route sheets will be strictly observed.
+If you start later, you risk finding rest stops closed.

 We have support from volunteer mechanics and local bicycle shops (details subject to change).

-Parking at Gavilan College is limited and free.
-The college will enforce all parking restrictions and may issue citations.
-Please rely on our friendly, helpful parking staff (in orange safety vests) to direct you.
+Parking is limited and free.
+Please rely on our friendly, helpful parking staff (in orange safety vests) to direct you, including to our overflow lots.
+Carpools are encouraged.

-There is no overnight parking or camping at Gavilan College.
-The Gavilan gates will open at 6:30 AM.
-Due to Gavilan regulations, camping vehicles, cars with trailers, or any vehicle not able to fit in a regular parking space will be directed to off-road parking near, but not on the Gavilan campus.
+There is no overnight parking or camping at Christmas Hill Park.
 For a list of local motels and campgrounds, please see FAQs for links to lodging facilities.

 If you have questions and/or comments regarding this website, please